top of page

 Day 26 - Gjoa Haven, Nunavut, Canada

-Mother Nature has been the highlight of the week, with the spectacular Aurora show in the sky we experienced last night.
+Mother Nature has been the week's highlight, with the spectacular Aurora show in the sky we experienced last night.

 Gjoa Haven is where the polar explorer Roald Amundsen stayed for two winters during his famed quest through the Northwest Passage.
 Once his ship was free from the ice, he continued his pursuit in 1905, successfully crossing the Northwest Passage.

-Gjoa Haven is another small lonely village in the Arctic Circle, with a local Inuit community of 1400.
-The permanent community was founded in 1927 after a trading post was opened; in 1950, there were approx 110.
+Gjoa Haven is another small, lonely village in the Arctic Circle, with a local Inuit community of 1400.
+The permanent community was founded in 1927 after a trading post opened; in 1950, there were approximately 110.

 There was not much to see; the people appeared to have very little pride in their land, each village needed supplies, and the pricing for this one was quite a shock!
 CAD 43 for a frozen dessert, $20 for a frozen pizza, and $18 for 1L of orange juice (not freshly squeezed).

 You would ask how the locals can afford these heavily processed foods with minimal employment opportunities or industries other than fishing or hunting.
-We chatted with a lady in the grocery store, and she agreed everything was expensive.
+We chatted with a grocery store lady, who agreed everything was expensive.

-We asked how they could afford them, and she confirmed you needed to work, and we suggested it would be much cheaper (and healthier) to make the pizza from scratch.
+We asked how they could afford them, and she confirmed you needed to work.
+We suggested making the pizza from scratch would be much cheaper (and healthier).
 Her response was this is much easier.
-We also took notice of the 'We are hiring' sign as we entered the store; this has been a regular occurrence in all villages.
+We also noticed the 'We are hiring' sign as we entered the store; this has been a regular occurrence in all villages.

 We are starting to question these small hamlets' carbon footprint and sustainability.